Getting in touch with American Airlines: official channels brought together by AirHelp

 • Website: americanairlines.co.uk lets passengers manage bookings and check flight status.

-• Phone: At the time of writing, American Airlines publishes customer service phone numbers on its official UK website.
-The current contact numbers are listed on their contact page.
+• Phone: At the time of writing, American Airlines publishes country-specific customer service phone numbers on its official website.
+You can find the current number for your country on their contact page.

 *Contact details may change over time.
 For the most accurate and up-to-date information, please refer directly to the official American Airlines website at americanairlines.co.uk.